YordanGeorgiev/qto/README.md

 ### 2.4.
 Apply the db and issue create scirpts
-If you do not have the PostgreSQL installed check the instructions in the installations and configuratios section of the DevOps guide: https://github.com/YordanGeorgiev/issue-tracker/blob/master/doc/md/issue-tracker-devops-guide.md#1-installations-and-configurations
+If you do not have the PostgreSQL ( v9.5 &gt; ) with currrent Linux user configured role installed check the instructions in the installations and configuratios section of the DevOps guide: https://github.com/YordanGeorgiev/issue-tracker/blob/master/doc/md/issue-tracker-devops-guide.md#1-installations-and-configurations
 If you do have it , apply the db and issue create scirpts as follows: